bilylee/SiamFC-TensorFlow/README.md

 ![TensorBoard](./assets/TensorBoard.png)

 ## Benchmark
 You can use the `run_SiamFC.py` in `benchmarks` directory to integrate with the OTB evaluation toolkit.
+The OTB toolkit has been ported to python.
+The original version is [here](https://github.com/jwlim/tracker_benchmark).
+However, you may want to use my [custom version](https://github.com/bilylee/tracker_benchmark) where several bugs are fixed.

 ## License
 SiamFC-TensorFlow is released under the MIT License (refer to the LICENSE file for details).